 - Are U.S. citizens permitted to enter?
 Yes

-- As of March 22, 2021, all travelers (except airline crew and children age two (2) and under) arriving in Ecuador must provide proof of a negative COVID-19 RT-PCR or rapid antigen test taken no more than three (3) days before entering the country or present a vaccination card showing the traveler received a complete series of the COVID-19 vaccine at least 14 days before entry.
-Airlines will verify that travelers have a negative COVID-19 test before boarding at the point of origin.
+- As of March 22, 2021, all travelers (except airline crew and children age two (2) and under) arriving in Ecuador must provide proof of a negative COVID-19 RT-PCR test taken no more than three (3) days before entering the country or present a vaccination card showing the traveler received a complete series of the COVID-19 vaccine at least 14 days before entry.
+Airlines will verify that travelers have a negative COVID-19 test or vaccination card before boarding at the point of origin.
 Special rules apply to travelers whose point of origin is Brazil or India or who transit these countries en route to Ecuador: For more information, please see the full Government of Ecuador resolution: https://www.gestionderiesgos.gob.ec/resoluciones-coe-nacional-de-09-de-julio-de-2021/.

 - As an alternative to the above requirement, travelers previously diagnosed as COVID-19 positive, but with more than one month since the onset of symptoms, may present a medical certificate from their country of origin attesting to their recovery and current good health.

 - Please note procedures may change at any time.
 We recommend reaching out to the Ecuadorian embassy or consulate nearest you before traveling for the most updated information at https://www.cancilleria.gob.ec/estados-unidos/.

 - Is a negative COVD-19 test (PCR and/or serology) required for entry?
 Yes

-- Travelers must provide the results of a RT-PCR (Reverse transcription polymerase chain reaction) COVID-19 test or rapid antigen test taken within three (3) days prior to arrival in Ecuador or present a vaccination card showing the traveler received a complete series of the COVID-19 vaccine.
+- Travelers must provide the results of a RT-PCR (Reverse transcription polymerase chain reaction) COVID-19 test taken within three (3) days prior to arrival in Ecuador or present a vaccination card showing the traveler received a complete series of the COVID-19 vaccine.

 - Are health screening procedures in place at airports and other ports of entry?
 Yes

 - Ecuador Ministry of Health personnel will evaluate any traveler who presents symptoms of COVID-19, and may conduct rapid antigen testing.
 If the rapid antigen test is positive, the traveler must isolate for ten (10) days.
 The isolation may take place at a private residency or hotel of the traveler’s choosing.
 If the rapid antigen test is negative, no isolation is required.